intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

 6. The log file is saved to the value of `--output-dir`.

-The tail of the log output when the benchmarking completes should look something like this, when running for throughput with `--batch-size 64`:
+The tail of the log output when the script completes should look something like this, when running for batch inference with `--batch-size 64`:

 ```
 SqueezeNet Inference Summary: